Multivariate subjective fiducial inference: Determining the strengths of subjective fiducial probabilities

 \section{Determining the strengths of subjective fiducial probabilities}

-We will now fulfill the undertaking made at the end of Section~\ref{sec7} and complete the definition of the fiducial densities that have been derived by drawing some general conclusions about what should be the strengths that are assigned to the probability values that are obtained by integrating over these densities.
+We will now fulfil the undertaking made at the end of Section~\ref{sec7} and complete, in effect, the definitions of the fiducial densities that have been derived in the preceding sections by drawing some general conclusions about what should be the strengths that are assigned to the probability values that are obtained by integrating over these densities.

-Using again the terminology proposed in Bowater~(2017a), let the reference set $R$ be the balls in urn reference set defined in Section~\ref{sec7} but with $k$ instead of 20 balls in the urn, which we will assume are numbered from 1 to $k$.
+Using again the terminology proposed in Bowater~(2017a), let the reference set $R$ be the balls-in-an-urn reference set defined in Section~\ref{sec7} but with $m$ instead of 20 balls in the urn, which we will assume are numbered from 1 to $m$.
 Observe that if, within the methodology of this earlier paper, it is quite reasonably assumed that the similarity $S$ between any given event $A$ and another event is maximised when the other event is also $A$, then the event $R(\lambda)$ defined by equation~(\ref{equ23}) must have a probability with respect to the set $R$ that equals $\lambda$.